simonewebdesign/pong/README.md

 ### Implementation details

+I simulate a curved paddle by varying the normal vector of the paddle's surface.
+This allows the player to change the ball's movement angle by intercepting the ball in movement to get a steeper or shallower reflection angle.

 The ball is obviously perfectly elastic, which means all of the kinetic energy in a collision will get transferred.